A person thinking, sat on the sofa.

 Research shows that young people who make a suicide attempt are more likely to have self-harmed in the past.
 But self-harm can also be a coping mechanism, rather than an expression of suicidal feelings.
 Some young people will self-harm without experiencing suicidal thoughts.

-For more information and advice about self-harm, have a look at our guide.
+For more information and advice about self-harm, have a look at our guide for parents and carers.

 Talking about suicidal thoughts